-We’ve carried made-in-Ohio, USA stoneware pickling crocks for several years (click to see them online!) here at Smith & Edwards, and here are some questions our customers have asked us over the decades.
-We’ve found answers from experts including Ohio Stoneware and Utah State University’s Extension Office.
+We’ve carried these Ohio made stoneware pickling crocks for several years (click to see them online!) here at Smith & Edwards.
+Throughout that time we’ve gotten a lot of questions from our customers about pickling crocks.
+Here are some of the most questions we’ve received.
+Answers to these questions were provided to us from the experts at Ohio Stoneware and the Utah State University Extension Office.

 Have a pickling crock question you don’t see answered here?
 Leave a comment below and we’ll track down an answer for you!